-Organizing medications for a loved one can be exhausting.
+Organizing medications for yourself or a loved one can be exhausting.
 To make things easier, it helps to have a medication list and a pillbox.

 The MEDICATION LIST should contain the following information: